thorsten/phpMyFAQ/README.md

 #### docker-compose.yml

-For devellopment pupose you can start a full stack to run your current PhpMyFAQ source code from your local repo.
+For development purposes you can start a full stack to run your current PhpMyFAQ source code from your local repo.

     docker-compose up